From Afterthought to Infrastructure: How AI Config Evolves in a Real Project

 Hooks: 5 hooks created on January 6 in a single commit: dangerous-actions-blocker.sh, security-gate.sh, activity-logger.sh, auto-format.sh, notification.sh.
 Pre-push security checks, token optimization enforcement (RTK mandatory for all CLI operations).
 These run automatically without requiring the developer to remember to run them.

 Rules: First 3 rule files on January 9, growing to 34 today.
 Guardrails that fire during coding sessions.
-What the AI must refuse: silent catches, hidden fallbacks, unvalidated nullable access.
-What’s mandatory: failing test before implementation code (“Write code before the test?
-Delete it and start over.”).
+Silent catches, hidden fallbacks, and unvalidated nullable access are out.
+A failing test before implementation code is mandatory, hence the blunt version of the rule: “Write code before the test?
+Delete it and start over.”

 6 MCP servers integrated in 3 weeks: Serena (persistent memory), grepai (semantic code search), Perplexity (web search with citations), Jam.dev (bug recording), SonarQube (code quality), Postgres read-only (direct production queries for context).

-By Phase 3, AI configuration is infrastructure in practice, not metaphor.
-It has its own PRs, its own review process, its own maintenance burden.
-You optimize it, test it, measure its impact.
+By Phase 3, AI configuration has its own PRs, its own review process, and a real maintenance burden.
+It’s infrastructure in practice.
+You optimize it, test it, and measure the impact when changes land.

 Phase 4: Config as Engineering Practice (Feb, 81 commits, 16.0%)